 Get In Touch

-If you wish to submit an insurance claim for your horse, you will need to obtain a claim form from your insurance company.
-Before you do so, it would be a good idea to check your policy to make sure you do not have any exclusions.
+If you wish to submit an insurance claim, you will need to obtain a horse insurance claim form from your insurance company.
+Before you do so, it would be a good idea to check your policy to make sure you do not have any exclusions which may impact your claim.
 Making an insurance claim can be a daunting experience so we at Shotter and Byers are on hand to help you.
 Please read on for full details of making a claim.

 How does it work?